 Scholarship holders or sponsored students who have an enrolment voucher or letter of authority from their sponsor should present it at the time of enrolment.
 Such vouchers and authorities are generally issued by the NSW Department of Education and the NSW Public Service.
 They are not always issued in time and students who expect to receive an enrolment voucher or other appropriate authority but have not done so must pay the fees (and arrange a refund later).
-Such vouchers and their late receipt is not to be assumed as automatically exempting a student from the requirements of enrolling and paying fees.
+Such vouchers and authorities are not the responsibility of the University and their late receipt is not to be assumed as automatically exempting a student from the requirements of enrolling and paying fees.